ASandHamwich/dsa4262-sequenceseekers/README.md

 This software requires an Ubuntu system to run.
 On an AWS remote instance, we recommend running a large instance with more CPU processing power - at least `t3.2xlarge`.

 ## Prerequisites Installation
-Begin by pulling `setup.sh` and `requirements.txt` into the same directory.
+Please ensure that `setup.sh` and `requirements.txt` are in the same directory.
 This is required to install all necessary software and packages.

 Run the following Shell script in your terminal as such: